 Symptoms of a phobia are similar to those of a panic attack.
-Moreover, people with phobias are unable to control their feelings.
+Moreover, people suffering from most types of phobias are unable to control their feelings.
 This is true even when they understand that the reaction is irrational.
 Simply thinking about the feared object or experience can cause anxiety.
 Furthermore, it can cause a phobic reaction.
 Thus, they will do everything they can to avoid the trigger.

-Additionally, phobias are associated with a number of uncomfortable physical symptoms.
+Additionally, the various types of phobias are associated with a number of uncomfortable physical symptoms.
 Common phobia symptoms include the following:

 - Feeling nauseous or faint

 - Sensation of choking and shortness of breath

 - Chest pain or tightness

 - Increased heart rate

 Typically, a phobia focuses on a particular situation or experience, living creature (animal or insect), place, natural force (such as thunderstorms), or object.
 This type of phobia is known as a specific phobia.
 Just over 15 percent of teens ages 13 to 18 experience specific phobias, according to the National Institute of Mental Health.

 A complete list of phobias and fears would be quite extensive.
 The most common phobias include:

 - Claustrophobia—fear of enclosed spaces